cryptNG/genuine-captcha/sources/genuine-captcha-vanillajs/README.md

    - The solution is verified against the captcha secret via the API
    - On success: The protected content (slot content) is revealed and `genuineCaptchaHandleVerify` is called
    - On failure: An error message is displayed and the user can try again
-5. **Manual Refresh**: Users can click "Try Another CAPTCHA" to load a new challenge at any time
+5. **Manual Refresh**: Users can click "Try Another CAPTCHA" to load a new challenge at any time, triggering the `genuineCaptchaReset` hook

 ### Captcha Lifecycle